 Does your immune system need a little extra support this season?
-Here’s what to know about how to boost your immune system and fight off those viruses!
+Here’s what to know about how to boost your immune system with herbs to help you fight off those viruses.

 I’ve been doing a deep dive into the intricacies of the immune system as part of my research for a book on elderberries that’s kind of been my whole life for the last several months.
 Oh, boy, have I learned a lot from the amazing pile of herbal books I’ve been reading.
 (Not to mention a gazillion scientific studies on Pubmed.
 Plant medicine is getting a lot of attention in the research community right now.
 Hurray!)

 If you haven’t read much about herbal remedies, there’s a vast world of information out there about how to use plants to support health.
 You probably already have several powerful herbs in your kitchen right now, and there are many other useful ones to know about that can help you stay healthier this season.